ecaroth/chrome-extension-content-script-tools/README.md

 ####.loadContentScriptsInTab( scripts, tab_or_id, callback, run_at_doc_start, all_frames )
 This function allows you to load multiple scrips in an existing tab with various options.
-Under the hood it leverages `chrome.tabs.executeScript` (TODO LINK) but provides advanced functionality including callbacks.
+Under the hood it leverages [chrome.tabs.executeScript](https://developer.chrome.com/extensions/tabs#method-executeScript) but provides advanced functionality including callbacks.

 `scripts` (string or array of strings) scripts you wish to load in the tab. _NOTE_ that these should be URLs relative to the extension root dir (and should all start with a leading slash).
 Also, array ordering is respected when the scripts are loaded on the page.

-`tab_or_id` (Tab or ID of tab TODO LINK) chrome tab you want to load the scripts in
+`tab_or_id` (Tab or ID of [tab](https://developer.chrome.com/extensions/tabs#type-Tab)) chrome tab you want to load the scripts in

 `callback` (function) callback you wish to call when loading of all scripts is complete.
 It takes a single parameter _tab_, which is a refernce to the chrome tab you passed in to load the scripts on

 `run_at_doc_start` (boolean, default false) should the scrips be loaded at _document_start_?
 If false, they are loaded at _document_end_.
-See the Chrome extension docs for more info TODO LINK
+See the [Chrome extension docs](https://developer.chrome.com/extensions/tabs#property-details-runAt) for more info on this

 `all_frames` (boolean, default false) should the content scripts be loaded into all frames of the tab (including iframes).
-See the Chrome etension docs for more info TODO LINK
+See the [Chrome etension docs](https://developer.chrome.com/extensions/tabs#property-details-allFrames) for more info on this

 ####.loadContentStylesheetsInTab( stylesheets, tab_or_id )
 This function loads stylesheet(s) into a specified tab.

 `stylesheets` (string or array of strings) stylesheets you wish to load in the tab. _NOTE_ that these should be URLs relative to the extension root dir (and should all start with a leading slash).
 Also, array ordering is respected when the stylesheets are loaded on the page.

-`tab_or_id` (Tab or ID of tab TODO LINK) chrome tab you want to load the stylesheets in
+`tab_or_id` (Tab or ID of [tab](https://developer.chrome.com/extensions/tabs#type-Tab)) chrome tab you want to load the stylesheets in